HackBalak/provisioning-vagrant-machine-using-Ansible/Readme.md

  - Virtualbox
  - ansible

-NB : I tested this on a ubuntu host machine machine
+NB : I tested this on a ubuntu host machine.